 A: Generally when you purchase a dehydrator, it will come with a detailed guide to temperatures for different types of foods.
 You can also check the manufacturer’s website and guides online for similar dehydrators.

 If you have never used a food dehydrator before, you do have a bit of a learning curve ahead of you.
 By following the best practices recommended in this article and avoiding the common mistakes we have discussed, you should be able to get off to a great start.
-A dehydrator is one of the most all-around useful appliances you can purchase if you enjoy dried snacks and want to save money and eat healthy!
+A dehydrator is one of the most all-around useful appliances you can purchase if you enjoy dried snacks, want to save money and eat healthier!